jlndk/devoops/report/10_System.md

 The system has been running on a single server provided by the cloud provider [DigitalOcean](https://www.digitalocean.com/) throughout the entire project.

-In the following chapters will discuss the architecture, dependencies and different subsystems in the system, ending in description of the system in its current state.
+In the following chapters will discuss the design, architecture, dependencies and different subsystems in the system, ending in description of the system in its current state.